ever-been/everDoc/src/book/markdown/pgoals.md

 [http://ksvi.mff.cuni.cz/~holan/SWP/zadani/ebeen.txt](http://ksvi.mff.cuni.cz/~holan/SWP/zadani/ebeen.txt)

 ### Overview {#user.pgoals.overview}
-The Been framework automatically executes software performance measurements in a heterogeneous networked environment.
+> *"The Been framework automatically executes software performance measurements in a heterogeneous networked environment.
 The basic architecture of the Been framework consists of a host runtime capable of executing arbitrary tasks, a task manager that relies on the host runtime to distribute and execute scheduled sequences of tasks, and a benchmark manager that creates the sequences of tasks to execute and measure benchmarks.
-Other components include a software repository, a results repository, and a graphical user interface.
+Other components include a software repository, a results repository, and a graphical user interface."*

 The Been framework has been developed as a part of a student project between 2004-2006, and substantially modified as a part of another student project between 2009-2010.